 The RTA was established in 1974 to oversee local transportation operators in the six-county Chicago metropolitan area.
 Illinois state law requires the three RTA service boards - CTA, Metra (the suburban rail system), and Pace (the suburban bus system) to recover collectively at least 50% of operating costs from farebox and other system revenues.
+The CTA recovery ratio for 2000 was actually 53.57%.
 RTA provides public funding for the agencies' remaining operating expenses.